Close Menu

 Multiple myeloma is a rare, but serious, form of blood cancer.
 The exact cause of multiple myeloma is unknown.
 However, it starts with one atypical plasma cell which then grows in the bone marrow.
 This results in cancer cells.
 The myeloma cells don’t have a typical life cycle.
 Instead of multiplying and then dying, they continue dividing indefinitely.
 Hence, the term cancer.
 Multiple myeloma is also known as Kahler’s disease.

 As multiple myeloma gets worse, the plasma cells spill out of your bone marrow and begin to spread.
 This causes organ damage.
-There’s no cure for Multiple myeloma.
-However, treatments can slow its spread.
+There’s no cure for multiple myeloma.
+However, treatments can slow the spread of the disease.

 Multiple myeloma word cloud concept on black background.